theRTB/GT7ShiftTone/README.md

 - **Revlimit %**: The respected rev limit in percentage of actual rev limit.
 This is to create a buffer for transients that could cause the engine to cut out due to hitting actual rev limit.
 Defaults to 98.0%.
 - **Revlimit ms**: The minimum predicted distance to actual rev limit.
 This is to create a buffer for fast changes in RPM that would otherwise lead to hitting actual rev limit, such as in first gear.
 Defaults to 100ms.
 - **Dynamic Tone Offset**: Enables or disables the dynamic updating of the tone offset.
 - **Include replays**: Sets the program to function during replays: useful primarily to log shift points in a replay.
+Also allows loading of car data when in race menu.
 - **Car is stock**: Defaults to off.
 Assumes the driven car is stock.
 Do not toggle this if the driven car is tuned.
+- **Bluetooth keepalive**: Defaults to off.
+Bluetooth devices tend to go into power saving and not play the beep in time or at all.
+This attempts to force the connection to stay alive by playing silence in-between.

 ## Playstation IP-address